roshankumarvam-create/astrocyte-signature-clustering/README.md

 This is the representation-learning and analytics layer of an end to end cell-analysis program.
 It converts raw model outputs into a structured, spatial, label-free phenotype map that other systems can build on.
 The same pattern of detect, describe, cluster, map generalizes to any tissue and any cell type, which is what makes it a reusable platform rather than a single experiment.

 <sub>Code is private under institutional agreements.
-A technical walkthrough is available on request.</sub>